What NOT To Buy Drummers For Christmas

 Do Buy: Moongel Damper Pads

-Speaking of dampening (see what I did there), Moongel Damper pads are the perfect alternative.
+Speaking of dampening, Moongel damper pads are the perfect alternative.
+See what we did there?
 These simple pieces of soft gel attach to the surface of both regular drums, cymbals and other percussion instruments, and are used to remove unwanted resonance.
-This gives drummers even more control over their preferred sound.
-Moving them across a drum or cymbals surface will have a noticeable effect on their respective tone.
+This gives drummers even more control over their sound, and moving them across a drum or cymbals surface will have a noticeable effect on their respective tone.

 Moongel Damper Pads